mattermost/docs/source/administration/prev-config-settings.rst

 **Send generic description with user and channel names**: Push notifications include names of users and channels but no specific details from the message text.

 **Send full message snippet**: Selecting "Send full message snippet" sends excerpts from messages triggering notifications with specifics and may include confidential information sent in messages.
-If your Push Notification Service is outside your firewall, it is HIGHLY RECOMMENDED this option only be used with an "https" protocol to encrypt the connection.
+If your push notification service is outside your firewall, it is HIGHLY RECOMMENDED this option only be used with an HTTPS protocol to encrypt the connection.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"PushNotificationContents": "generic"`` with options ``"generic_no_channel"``, ``"generic"``, and ``"full"`` for the above settings, respectively. |